Privacy & Security Information

 Does Google sell school or student data to third parties?

 Are there ads in G Suite?

 No. There are no ads in the suite of G Suite core services.
 Outside of the G Suite Core Services, additional Google services may show ads, as described in the G Suite Privacy Notice.
 For G Suite users in Primary/Secondary (K-12) schools, Google does not use any user personal information (or any information associated with a Google Account) to target ads.Read our G Suite agreement (Google's contract with schools covering G Suite core services) Read our G Suite Privacy Notice More about Privacy

 How does Google keep data secure?

-We are fully committed to the security and privacy of your data and protecting you and your school or university from attempts to compromise it.
-Our systems are among the industry's most secure, and we vigorously resist any unlawful attempt to access our customers' data.
+We are fully committed to the security and privacy of your data and protecting you and your school from attempts to compromise it.
+Our systems are among the industry’s most secure and we vigorously resist any unlawful attempt to access our customers’ data.

-How does Google ensure that its tools are reliable?
+How does Google ensure its tools are reliable?

 Which third parties have reviewed Google’s security practices?

 We connect with independent auditors to review our data protection practices.
 Ernst & Young, an independent auditor, has verified that our practices and contractual commitments for G Suite comply with ISO/IEC 27018:2014.
-G Suite and our data centres are also SSAE 16/ISAE 3402 Type II SOC 2-audited and have achieved ISO 27001 certification.More about Compliance See our security audit certifications Details of SOC3
+G Suite and our data centers are also SSAE 16 / ISAE 3402 Type II SOC 2-audited and have achieved ISO 27001 certification.More about Compliance See our security audit certifications Details of SOC3